nimblehq/infrastructure-templates/README.md

 This project is maintained and funded by Nimble.

-We love open source and do our part in sharing our work with the community!
+We ❤️ open source and do our part in sharing our work with the community!
 See [our other projects][community] or [hire our team][hire] to help build your product.

 [community]: https://github.com/nimblehq